Age-Friendly Community Strategy

 Next Steps

-Leverage Council’s leadership, support and stewardship to achieve the next level of Provincial Age-Friendly recognition.
+• Continue to leverage Council’s leadership, support and stewardship to maintain Age-Friendly recognition.

-Review the World Health Organization’s Age-Friendly Checklist to identify areas of opportunity for possible implementation.
+• Review the newly updated World Health Organization’s Age-Friendly Checklist to identify areas of opportunity for possible implementation.

-- Seniors Advisory Panel to continue to deliver presentations to partners, businesses and Community Action Networks to raise awareness on age friendliness.
+• Ensure that the Older Adult Advisory Panel to continues to deliver presentations to partners, businesses and Community Action Networks to raise awareness on age friendliness, while continuing work on the local priorities suggestions.

 Age-Friendly Steering Committee Membership

-- Councillor Robert Kirwan, City of Greater Sudbury
+• Councillor Natalie Labbee, City of Greater Sudbury

 Contact